MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 1. The **Data connection** pane opens with the **Basics** tab selected.

-#### Data connection- Basics tab

-1. Fill out the form with the following information:
+1. Under **Basics**, fill out the form with the following information:

     :::image type="content" source="media/ingest-data-event-grid/portal-basics-tab.png" alt-text="Screenshot of basics tab for Event Grid ingestion in storage account of Azure portal.":::